 If your business handles credit card data, understanding the technical requirements of PCI DSS is an essential part of achieving compliance.
 The standards dictate the sorts of technology-based protections that should be in place, but also the structure and process for implementing them.

 For example, systems must be in place to ensure regular updates are made to software to protect against malicious attacks and encryption tools put in place when transmitting any sensitive data.

 Though understanding these requirements might seem daunting at first, there is a wealth of help available through from the experts of Sprinto.
 You can either choose to get information from our other PCI DSS blogs or get in touch with our compliance experts to automate your PCI DSS journey.
 Automation allows us to help you save on time and costs to become compliant.

 Improper Segmentation and Scope

 Now, this is perhaps one of the biggest challenges you face in getting PCI DSS compliant.
-Having an improper segmentation and scope of cardholder data can have serious consequences.
+Having improper segmentation and scope of cardholder data can have serious consequences.

 For example, if an organization doesn’t separate the cardholder data environment from the rest of its system, there is a greater chance of hackers being able to access sensitive information.